 The sprockets and chain of 11-speed groupsets are thinner to accommodate the extra gears and provide smoother shifting.
 The required tolerance of 11-speed groupsets is much tighter than 8, 9 or 10-speed groupsets, meaning much careful tuning and fine adjustment.

-Longer cranks create more torque due to the increased leverage, but require greater force to turn over.
+Longer cranks: Longer cranks create more torque due to the increased leverage, but require greater force to turn over.
 The longer the crank the harder it is to maintain pedal efficiency, as it is harder to maintain a consistent leverage throughout the pedal stroke when compared to a shorter crank.
 The longer crank will also require greater range of motion, producing a straighter leg at the bottom of a pedal stroke and a more acute angle at the top.
-Ground clearance will also be reduced which could be problematic on tight corners or if you plan to go off road.
+Ground clearance is also reduced, which could be problematic on tight corners or if you plan to go off road.
 Another potential turning issue is the reduced clearance between your toe / shoe and the front wheel.

-Shorter cranks require less effort to turn over, but have less leverage and produce less torque as a result.
+Shorter cranks: Shorter cranks require less effort to turn over, but have less leverage and produce less torque as a result.
 A sign your cranks are too short is if you have trouble producing power on flat roads but not riding up hills.
-Track riders will typically opt for shorter cranks to keep their cadence high and reduce the initial force required to turnover a gear, as they are on a fixed gear and can't change up or down as their pace increases or decreases.
+Track riders will typically opt for shorter cranks to keep their cadence high and reduce the initial force required to turnover a gear (as they are on a fixed gear and can't change up or down as their pace increases or decreases).
 Shorter cranks require less flexibility as the range of motion is reduced, but this reduced range of motion can also be an opportunity to move the rider into a more aggressive position without compromising hip angle or reducing power.

 Type and quality of brakes will differ from groupset to groupset.
-There are now four brake types available, none of which are necessarily dependant on the price.
-The four options are cable operated rim, cable operated disc brakes, hydraulic rim and hydraulic disc brakes.
+There are now four brake types available, none of which are necessarily dependent on the price.
+The four options are cable operated rim, cable operated disc, hydraulic rim and hydraulic disc brakes.

-Cable operated rim brakes feature on the most basic of bikes, right up to the most expensive bikes.
-Professional riders use cable operated rim brakes as currently disc brakes are banned, although this looks set to change in the near future.
+Cable operated rim brakes feature on the most basic of bikes, right up to the most expensive.
+Professional riders predominantly use cable operated rim brakes but some riders and teams have started using disc brakes with many predicting the move to disc brakes permanently is inevitable.
 Cable operated disc brakes will typically feature on entry level bikes, while hydraulic disc brakes will typically feature on more expensive bikes.
-Road bikes are typically built to handle either rim brakes or disc brakes, and it’s often not possible to swap brake types on the same frame.
+Road bikes are built to handle either rim brakes or disc brakes, and it’s often not possible to swap brake types on the same frame.